wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

     For this exercise, we will use a self-hosted license file.
 You will add the file 'aviation-license.html' to your wis2box instance later in this practical session to ensure the license URL is valid.

 Since you selected Template = 'other' no keywords are pre-filled for the dataset.
-Add at last 3 keywords relevant for the dataset:
+Add a minimum of 3 keywords relevant for the dataset:

 ![create-dataset-metar-keywords](../assets/img/create-dataset-metar-keywords.png)